Collaborations + Consultancy

 Ljubljana Puppet Theatre hosts puppet shows and drama performances for both young and adult audiences.
 It was founded in 1948, and since 1984 it permanently resides at in Krekov Square.

-“This was one of the most enjoyable projects I’ve worked on.
-It was fantastic to see ‘Big Ted’ and the other characters come to life through puppetry and so rewarding to see for myself how much the audience loved it, there’s nothing better than children’s laughter! – Donna Wilson
+This was one of the most enjoyable projects I’ve worked on.
+It was fantastic to see Big Ted and the other characters come to life through puppetry and so rewarding to see first-hand how much the audience loved it, there’s nothing better than children’s laughter! – Donna Wilson